CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Notes-for-Asset-Creators.md

 * Property `m_vehicleTypes` must _not_ be `None` or only `Bicycle` 📜
     * We might add support for bike paths in the future

-If your road does not meet the above criteria, the speed limits tool will not recognise it.
+If your road does not meet the above criteria, the speed limits tool will not recognize it.

 * Property `name` must _not_ be `null` or empty string 📜